ehauckdo/AIWoof/README.md

 * Sentences: (13 different types in total)

-  * Sentences that express ideas or intetion from the player
+  * Sentences that express ideas or intention from the player

     * [subject] ESTIMATE [target] [role] *(The [subject] is estimating that [target] is [role])*
     * [subject] COMINGOUT  [target][role] *(The [subject] is stating that [target] is [role])*